egenix-ops/owl-shoes/README.md

 ```bash
 ngrok http 3000
 ```
 Ngrok will give you a unique URL, like `abc123.ngrok.io`.
-Copy the URL without http:// or https://.
-You'll need this URL in the next step.
+Copy the URL without http:// or https://, set this for 'SERVER' in your .env.

 ### 6. Start Your Server in Development Mode
 Run the following command: